Three-spined stickleback

+Evolution

+The three-spined stickleback appears to be a rather old species that has remained morphologically unchanged for more than 10 million years.
+The oldest record of the species is from the Alta Mira Shale of the Monterey Formation of California, which preserves an articulated skeleton that appears essentially identical to the modern G. aculeatus complex.
+A slightly younger specimen is known from diatomite deposits from Lompoc that also belong to the Monterey Formation.
+Both specimens are known from marine deposits, suggesting a marine or anadromous lifestyle.
+The presence of the three-spined stickleback in the Miocene suggests that the three-spined stickleback complex must have diverged from the blackspotted stickleback prior to this point.

+The iconic evolutionary traits of the three-spined stickleback, including rapid evolution in isolated environments, reduction of armor and pelvis, and ecological divisions into different niches, appear to have been a longstanding tendency of the Gasterosteus lineage.
+These traits are all present in a fossil stickleback, Gasterosteus doryssus, known from Miocene-aged freshwater deposits of the Truckee Formation in Nevada, US, which saw rapid evolution and morphological change over a period of several thousand years.

 Description

 This species can occasionally reach lengths of 8 cm, but lengths of 3-4 cm at maturity are more common.
 The body is laterally compressed.
 The base of the tail is slender.
 The caudal fin has 12 rays.
 The dorsal fin has 10–14 rays; in front of it are the three spines that give the fish its name (though some individuals may have only two or four).
 The third spine (the one closest to the dorsal fin) is much shorter than the other two.
 The back of each spine is joined to the body by a thin membrane.
-The anal fin has eight to 11 rays and is preceded by a short spine.
+The anal fin has eight to eleven rays and is preceded by a short spine.
 The pelvic fins consist of just a spine and one ray.
 All spines can be locked in an erect position, making the fish extremely hard to swallow by a predator.
 The pectoral fins are large, with 10 rays.
 The body bears no scales, but is protected by bony plates on the back, flanks, and belly.
 Only one ventral plate is present, but the number of flank plates varies greatly across the distribution range and across habitat types (see below); it is normally higher in marine populations (some freshwater populations may in fact lack lateral plates altogether).

 Dorsal coloration varies, but tends towards a drab olive or a silvery green, sometimes with brown mottling.
 The flanks and belly are silvery.
 In males during the breeding season, the eyes become blue and the lower head, throat, and anterior belly turn bright red.
 The throat and belly of breeding females can turn slightly pink.
 A few populations, however, have breeding males which are all black or all white.